HiddenStage/divide-docs/docs/docs_android.md

     .build();
 ```

+Check out the [Query Javadocs page](http://hiddenstage.github.io/divide-docs/javadocs/io/divide/shared/transitory/query/Query.html) to show all commands you can use to build your queries.

 ##### Running a query
 Now that you've built your Query, here's how you run your query against your backend asyncronously: